AlbertNg02/Vault/Docs/Research on Scheider and RIB tech.md

 - How does the company ensure the security of the software products it creates, particularly in sensitive areas such as inventory management?
 - What vendors do you use because apart from the cloud infrastructure which is azure, what other companies does RIB employ mainly
 - Main programming technologies and refer to each sector in it
+- Who are you main

 Personal Inquiry:
-- What made you change from Schneider Electric to RIB
+- What made you change from Schneider Electric to RIB ??
-- In terms of revenue, Schneider Electric(French) is 34 billion UER while RIB(Germany) is 250 mil, how is the organization work flow different when you switch from such a big group to a smaller group.
+- In terms of revenue, Schneider Electric(French) is 34 billion() UER while RIB(Germany) is 250 mil, how is the organization work flow different when you switch from such a big group to a smaller group.
+- Who are your main customers.
+- Growth rate + margins from RIB is bigger.
+Schneider will increase stock evaluation
+-

+- Work ethic and reaching out.
+- How is Schiender and RIB dealing with the tech layoffs.
+Work force is cut by 80%.